Last updated on December 5th, 2018

 If you ever visited this blog before, you probably already know, that we’re based in Edinburgh, Scotland.
 That’s the reason, why we drove to the Isle of Skye from Edinburgh.
 In case you are planning to visit Edinburgh, we got you covered.
 There is so much content about this beautiful city on Tripsget, so you can just check the entire category.

 We also wanted to visit Oban a lot (Oban is a beautiful coastal fishermen village) and due to the fact that the only affordable hotel on the way to the Isle of Skye was located in Oban (we booked our hotels just a week before the trip, but it’s really risky, so don’t do it!), we decided to spend the Friday evening there.
-There will be a separate post about Oban, so here I’ll just say that it’s a lovely village with the most beautiful sunsets and the cheapest oysters I’ve ever seen.
+There is a separate post about Oban on my blog (read it here), so here I’ll just say that it’s a lovely town with the most beautiful sunsets and the cheapest oysters I’ve ever seen.